 They’ve also noticed that writing good Pin descriptions is important, especially if the image isn’t beautiful but is really interesting or useful.
 Positive descriptions are generally saved and clicked more because they’re easier to discover.

-The team continues to study how Pinterest usage shifts as the community changes, and they use the data they find to inform their editorial and product decisions.
+The team continue to study how Pinterest usage shifts as the community changes, and they use the data they find to inform their editorial and product decisions.

 Nguyen adds: “Pinterest is not only a source of traffic, but a source of inspiration.
 Ideas that spring from using Pinterest often do well on other social networks, too.
 We love Pinterest!”

 - Experiment with new categories – such as humour – and posts to see what resonates with followers

 - Create custom images on your posts for easy saving